Powerful quakes buckle Alaska roads, trigger tsunami warning

 Back-to-back earthquakes measuring 7.0 and 5.8 rocked buildings and shattered roads Friday morning in Anchorage, sending people running into the streets and briefly triggering a warning to residents in Kodiak to flee to higher ground for fear of a tsunami.

-The warning was lifted a short time later.
+The tsunami warning was lifted without incident a short time later.
 There were no immediate reports of any deaths or serious injuries.

 The U.S. Geological Survey said the first and more powerful quake was centered about 7 miles (12 kilometers) north of Anchorage, Alaska’s largest city, with a population of about 300,000.
 People ran from their offices or took cover under desks.

-Cracks could be seen in a two-story downtown Anchorage building, and photographs posted to social media showed fractured roads and collapsed ceiling tiles at an Anchorage high school.
-One image showed a car stranded on an island of pavement, surrounded by cavernous cracks where the earthquake split the road.
+Cracks could be seen in a two-story downtown Anchorage building, and photographs posted to social media showed fractured roads, as well as fallen ceiling tiles at an Anchorage high school.
+A large section of an overpass near the Anchorage airport collapsed, marooning a car on a narrow island of pavement next to where the road gave way.

+The quake also disrupted electrical service and knocked out traffic lights in Anchorage, snarling traffic.

 Cereal boxes and packages of batteries littered the floor of a grocery store, and picture frames and mirrors were knocked from living room walls.